 Subject

 Geography

 Year Group

-9
+10

 Unit of work / Knowledge organiser

 A recap of the following four topics: Living World: Tropical Rainforests and Hot Deserts, Urban Issues: Urban World and Urban UK

 Activities

 Please complete the tasks on the Home Learning Activities Sheet attached.
 Complete in full sentences and to the best of your ability.
 Each answer should be written in as much detail as possible.
 Use diagrams to help if you wish on some of the task

 Where do you complete the work?

 Complete the work in Study Books / On lined paper - label it in your books as Geography: Task 1 (etc)

 What to do if you finish the work?

-(Extension activity)

-An extension task is provided on the task sheet looking at the spread of coronavirus
+(Extension activity) An extension task is provided on the task sheet looking at the spread of coronavirus Use GCSEpod and BBC bitesize to continue with revision (this will help with your Year 11 exams!!)

 These websites might help:

 BBC Bitesize GCSEpod

-Year 9: Home Learning Activities
+Year 10: Home Learning Activities